PathwayCommons/app-ui/README.md

 ### Run the image from Docker Hub using Docker Compose

-NOTE: existing images and containers must be updated shortly after every new official PC release; otherwise, the web app will be still using some old metadata while getting new pathway data from the web service at http://www.pathwaycommons.org/
+NOTE: existing images and containers must be restarted shortly after every new official PC release; otherwise, the web app will be still using some old cached data while getting new pathway data from the web service at http://www.pathwaycommons.org/

 Pathway Commons maintains a stable [Docker Hub](https://hub.docker.com/) image for [app-ui](https://hub.docker.com/r/pathwaycommons/app-ui/) that is automatically built each time a commit is pushed to the master branch on GitHub (other versions can be also built automatically or on-demand and pushed to that PC repository on Docker Hub).

 To run the app using the pathwaycommons/app-ui:master image, execute: